Welcome to Brentwood Christian High School.

-I’ve said it many times, and I believe that we have great students!
-Our students are wonderful.
-They come to school every day ready to learn.
-They support and encourage one another in their academics and in their spiritual lives.
-When difficulties arise, they work together to solve their problems through God’s word and Christ’s example.
-They’re respectful to their teachers and peers, and they do their best to do what is right.
+BCS high school students come to school every day ready to learn.
+They work together to solve their problems through God’s word and Christ’s example.
+They’re respectful to their teachers, staff, parents, and their peers, and they do their best to do what is right.

 Our students’ social life is of the utmost importance at school.
 I believe that when a student’s social life is on track, they can and are able to learn everything we want to teach them.
-That’s why we offer so many extracurricular opportunities.
-Students can participate in spiritual activities, academic competitions, fine arts, athletics, safety patrol, mentoring, etc. Students can participate in any and all of these activities during the same academic school year.
-Our goal is to teach and grow the entire child.
+Students can participate in spiritual activities, academic competitions, fine arts, athletics, etc., during the same academic school year.
+Our goal is to teach and grow the whole child.

 With thoughts and prayers,